xiongrxchn/IntelBri.github.io/index.md

 ### Data collection

   - Getting hardware

-We have purchased Raspberry Pi and sensors (GPS module and MPU-6050 six-axis accelerometers) from [Taobao](https://www.taobao.com/).
+We have purchased Raspberry Pi and sensors (GPS module and MPU-6050 six-axis accelerometer) from [Taobao](https://www.taobao.com/).

   - Set up the test environment

 We have built the sensors (including GPS module and MPU-6050 six-axis accelerometers) and written Python codes to monitor the parameters based on the tutorials.
+The sampling frequencies of the MPU-6050 accelerometer and GPS module are XXXHz and 1 Hz, respectively.

 <div align="center"><img width="1000" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/indoor.png"/></div>